-- Prepare a list of questions that need to be asked (see Part 2 of this Methodology Guide). - Arrange with the owner/operator to see the interior of the aerospace manufacturing plant. - Check with the owner to see if there are any safety requirements for the tour (hard hat, special shoes, safety glasses, high-visibility vest, etc.). - If possible, review the site plans, building plans, floor plans, elevations and crosssections. - Take a camera (ensure owner has provided permission for interior photos). - Take a notebook, recording device or inspection sheet to note the nature, state and condition of the plant and any other properties inspected. - If the plant requires measurement, take a measuring device. - Let the owner know how long the inspection should take.
+- Prepare a list of questions that need to be asked (see Part 2 of this Methodology Guide). - Arrange with the owner/operator to see the interior of the mill. - Check with the owner to see if there are any safety requirements for the tour (hard hat, special shoes, safety glasses, high-visibility vest, etc.). - If possible, review the site plans, building plans, floor plans, elevations and cross-sections. - Take a camera (ensure the owner has provided permission for interior photos). - Take a notebook, recording device or inspection sheet to note the nature, state and condition of the pulp and paper mill and any other properties inspected. - If the pulp and paper mill requires measurement, take a measuring device. - Let the owner know how long the inspection should take.